Reversibility of d-State Finite Cellular Automata: Conclusion

 \section{Conclusion}

-In this work, we have developed reachability tree from de Bruijn graph exclusively to test reversibility for $3$-neighborhood $d$-state periodic boundary CAs.
-We have also reported three greedy strategies for finding a set of reversible $d$-state CAs.
-We have conjectured that the reversible CAs, defined over infinite lattice, are always reversible when the CAs are defined over finite number of cells.
-However, the reversible CAs, defined over finite lattice, may not be reversible if lattice size is infinite.
+In this work, we have developed reachability tree to test reversibility of $3$-neighborhood $d$-state periodic boundary finite CAs of length $n$.
+We have developed an algorithm which tests reversibility of a finite CA with a given length $n$.
+We have also reported three greedy strategies for finding a set of reversible $d$-state CAs of length $n$.

 In future this work can be extended in the following directions: \begin{itemize}